franfran1920/caprichoslaser.com/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Changelog ==

+= 3.6.1 (2023-08-16) =
+* Fix: string encoding issues in PDF

+= 3.6.0 (2023-08-15) =
+* New: setting for improved document link access type
+* New: implemented autoloader for plugin classes
+* New: adds a new Status tool to reset plugin settings
+* New: invoice number column added to the WooCommerce order analytics
+* Fix: replaces `utf8_decode()` which is deprecated in PHP 8.2
+* Fix: allows the translation for the Shipping Notes strings
+* Fix: bug when trying to delete temporary files when using mPDF extension
+* Fix: bug on `$updater` returning `null` in Upgrade tab function
+* Fix: deprecates `woocommerce_resend_order_emails_available` filter
+* Fix: several string typos
+* Fix: revert breaking long characters in order data labels
+* Fix: PHP8.2 creation of dynamic property deprecated warnings
+* Translations: Updated translation template (POT)
+* Tested up to WooCommerce 8.0 & WordPress 6.3

 = 3.5.6 (2023-06-21) =
 * New: adds a generic shortcode `[wcpdf_download_pdf]` for PDF download links
 * New: bump preview PDFJS library to v3.7.107